rameez1822/my-first-project-2/readme.md

 and our opening times etc , so a user have a nice whole picture of us as a gym

 ## Structure
-In the Hero section, I wanted users to sign up as by offering "free trial"  and motivational "hero text" In the benefits section , I wanted users to see the benefits of joining us for example "24/7 opening times" In the Carousel section, I wanted to show users the features we provide In the cards section , i wanted to shoe users the fee struture and spcial offers we have
+In the Hero section, I wanted users to sign up as by offering "free trial"  and motivational "hero text".
+In the benefits section , I wanted users to see the benefits of joining us for example "24/7 opening times".
+In the Carousel section, I wanted to show users the features we provide.
+In the cards section , i wanted to shoe users the fee struture and spcial offers we have.

 ## Skeleton